 You bought a bottle of booze because a cocktail recipe called for a very minute amount.
 Now you’re stuck with the remaining 9/10ths of the bottle and wondering what to do with it.
 No worries.
 Thrifty bartenders weigh in with tips and recipes for getting every last drop out of an underutilized ingredient so it doesn’t gather dust on your bar shelf.

 Finally, keep in mind that how you mix your drink matters.
-Shaking a Chartreuse cocktail will exacerbate the sweeter elements, while stirring it lends a viscous palate-coating mouthfeel.
+Shaking a Chartreuse cocktail will magnify the sweeter elements, while stirring it lends a viscous palate-coating mouthfeel.
 Now that’s a secret even those monks may not know.

 This Sazerac variation from Elkovich is an homage to Aimé Bonpland, the French botanist who explored Mexico between 1799 and 1805 with Alexander von Humboldt and who created the country’s first maps.
-“Reposado tequila has the perfect marriage of spice, baking spice, green grass and fresh herbaceous notes that play so well with Green Chartreuse,” she says.
+“Reposado tequila has the perfect marriage of spice, baking spices, green grass and fresh herbaceous notes that play so well with Green Chartreuse,” she says.
 “And the name seemed an appropriate hat tip to the marriage of Mexican and French influences.”